-Assemble the new bearing cup onto the right-hand side of the Air Locker (as shown in Fig. 7.) and measure the total distance 'C'.
+Assemble the bearing cup and one of the supplied ARB master shims onto the right-hand side of the Air Locker (as shown in Fig. 7.) and measure the total distance 'C'.

 NOTE: The shim pack 'B' will be determined and added later.